openpreserve/scape-toolwrapper/README.md

     * **bin** folder with script that eases the component execution
     * **pom.xml**
     * **src** java source code and other resources (templates for bash wrapper and Taverna workflow)
-* _**toolwrapper-component-uploader**_ Toolwrapper component that eases the process of uploading a Component to the myExperiment site
+* _**toolwrapper-component-uploader**_ Toolwrapper component that eases the process of uploading a Component (Taverna workflow) to the myExperiment website
     * **bin** folder with script that eases the component execution
     * **pom.xml**
     * **src** java source code and other resources